Lucchese crime family: Lucchese era

-After Gagliano's retirement or death, Lucchese became boss and appointed Vincenzo Rao as his consigliere and Stefano LaSalle as his underboss.
-Lucchese continued Gagliano's policies, making the now Lucchese family one of the most profitable in New York.
-Lucchese established control over Teamsters union locals, workers' co-operatives and trade associations, and rackets at the new Idlewild Airport.
-Lucchese also expanded family rackets in Manhattan's Garment District and in related trucking industry activities around New York City.
+After Gagliano's death in 1951, Lucchese took over the family as its boss and appointed Vincenzo Rao as his consigliere and Stefano LaSalle as his underboss.
+Lucchese continued Gagliano's policies, making the family one of the most profitable in New York City.
+He established control over Teamsters union locals, workers' co-operatives and trade associations, and rackets at the new Idlewild Airport.
+He expanded the family's rackets in Manhattan's Garment District and in related trucking industry activities around the city.
 Lucchese built close relations with many powerful New York politicians, including Mayors William O'Dwyer and Vincent Impellitteri and members of the judiciary, who aided the family on numerous occasions.
 Throughout his regime, Lucchese kept a low profile and saw to it that his men were well taken care of.

-During the 1950s, Lucchese controlled a narcotic trafficking network with Santo Trafficante Jr., the boss of the Tampa crime family.
-Trafficante Jr. would frequently meet with Lucchese in New York City for dinner.

-When Lucchese became boss, he helped Vito Genovese and Carlo Gambino in their fights to take control of their families.
-The three plotted to take over the Mafia Commission by murdering family bosses Frank Costello and Albert Anastasia.
-On May 2, 1957, Costello survived an assassination attempt and immediately decided to retire as boss in favor of Genovese.
-Then, on October 25, 1957, the Gallo brothers (from the Colombo family) murdered Anastasia, allowing Gambino to become boss.
+During the 1950s, Lucchese controlled a narcotics trafficking network with Santo Trafficante Jr., the boss of the Tampa crime family.
+He also helped Genovese and Carlo Gambino in their struggles to take control of their respective families.
+The three plotted to take over the Commission by murdering bosses Frank Costello and Albert Anastasia.
+On May 2, 1957, Costello survived an assassination attempt and immediately decided to retire in favor of Genovese.
+Then, on October 25, 1957, the Gallo brothers (from the Colombo crime family) murdered Anastasia inside the barber shop of the Park Sheraton Hotel, allowing Gambino to become boss.

-Lucchese and Gambino then started conspiring to remove their former ally, Genovese.
-After the disastrous 1957 Apalachin meeting of mob leaders in Upstate New York, Genovese lost a great deal of respect in the Commission.
-In 1959, with the assistance of Luciano, Costello, and Meyer Lansky, Genovese was arrested on drug charges.

-Gambino and Lucchese assumed full control of the Mafia Commission.
-In 1960, they backed the Gallo brothers in their rebellion against Profaci family boss Joe Profaci.
-Gambino and Lucchese saw the war as a way to take over rackets from the distracted Profacis.
+Almost immediately, Lucchese and Gambino started conspiring to remove their former ally, Genovese.
+After the disastrous 1957 Apalachin meeting in Upstate New York, in which numerous high-ranking mobsters were arrested by police, Genovese lost face within the Commission.
+In 1959, with the assistance of Luciano, Costello and Lansky, Genovese was arrested on drug charges.
+Assuming full control of the Mafia Commission, in 1960 Lucchese and Gambino backed the Gallo brothers in their rebellion against Profaci.
+The two men saw the turmoil within the Profaci family as an opportunity to take over their rackets.
 After uncovering a plot by Joseph Bonanno to assassinate them, Lucchese and Gambino used the Commission to strip Bonanno of his role as boss.
 This power play started a war within the Bonanno family and served to strengthen both the Lucchese and Gambino families.

 In 1962, Gambino's oldest son, Thomas, married Lucchese's daughter Frances, strengthening the Gambino-Lucchese alliance.
 Lucchese led a quiet, stable life until his death from a brain tumor on July 13, 1967.
-At the time of his death, he had not spent a day in jail in 44 years.

-Lucchese left his family in a very powerful position in New York City.
-The Lucchese family had a stronghold in East Harlem and the Bronx and consisted of about 200 made members.
-Lucchese intended for longtime capo Anthony Corallo to succeed him.
-However, since he was imprisoned at the time, he named another longtime capo, Carmine Tramunti, as acting boss until Corallo's release.
+At the time of his death, he had not spent a day in jail in forty-four years.
+Lucchese left his family in a very powerful position in New York City, firmly in control of rackets in East Harlem and the Bronx and consisting of about 200 made members.
+Lucchese intended for longtime caporegime (captain) Anthony Corallo to succeed him.
+However, since Corallo was imprisoned at the time, he named another longtime capo, Carmine Tramunti, as acting boss until Corallo's release.